wp-plugins/football-pool/readme.txt

 3. Edit the plugin configuration via the admin menu
 4. Optional: add the pages for the pool to your menu, or use some other method to link to the pages
-5. Optional: add the "Football pool" widgets to your sidebar (Please note: User Selector Widget is needed for the stats page)
+5. Optional: add the "Football pool" widgets to your sidebar
 6. Optional: add bonus questions
-7. Optional: 'upgrade' existing users in your blog to pool users
+7. Optional: 'upgrade' existing users in your blog to pool players
 8. Optional: make the `upload` directory in the plugin folder writable (if you want to use the import function)
 9. If you want to use the charts feature please download the Highcharts API (http://www.highcharts.com/download) and put the `highcharts.js` file in the following path: `/wp-content/plugins/highcharts-js/highcharts.js`

 After the pool has been set up, all you have to do is monitor the users that subscribe and fill in the right scores for the matches and the right answers for the bonus questions.

-For easier/front-end user registration you may consider using an extra plugin and widget.
-E.g. <a href="http://wordpress.org/extend/plugins/custom-user-registration-lite/">Custom User Registration Lite</a>.
-Just don't forget the extra user meta that this plugin needs.
-But you can also use the Login/logout button Widget that is included with this plugin; the plugin adds the needed extra inputs to the WordPress register screen.

 == Frequently Asked Questions ==